ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

   ...
 ```

 This will instantiate a variant of test_foo for every OpInfo (all OpInfos are included in the `op_db` iterable), for every dtype that OpInfo's operator supports, and on each device type.
-As of this writing this is hundreds of tests, and test templates designed to work on every tensor operation are inherently restricted to testing fundamental properties of these operators.
+As of this writing this is hundreds of tests.
+Test templates designed to work on every tensor operation are inherently restricted to testing fundamental properties of these operators.
 For example, that their derivatives are properly implemented.
 In particular, test_ops.py tests the following:

 - that the operation's dtypes are correctly enumerated
 - that the operation's function, method, and inplace variants are equivalent